ampproject/amphtml/extensions/amp-inline-gallery/0.1/amp-inline-gallery.md

 -   Avoid using both pagination indicators and thumbnails with less than eight slides.
 The indicator dots are redundant in smaller galleries.
 -   When using both pagination indicators and thumbnails, inset the pagination indicators to overlap the slides.
 View the code sample below to see an example.
 -   Use the `media` attribute to show pagination indicators on smaller mobile devices and thumbnails on larger screens.
--   Load lower resolution images at thumbnails by using `data-thumbnail-src` on your slide elements.
+-   Load lower resolution images at thumbnails by using `srcset`.
+You can omit the `sizes` on `<amp-img>`, it will be automatically generated based on the rendered width.

 The example below demonstrates a gallery with thumbnails visible at larger resolutions.

-[example preview="inline" playground="true" imports="amp-inline-gallery:1.0,amp-base-carousel:1.0"]
+[example preview="inline" playground="true" imports="amp-inline-gallery,amp-base-carousel"]

 ```html
 <amp-inline-gallery layout="container">